sailfishos/sailjail-permissions/README.md

     Type=Application
     Name=MyApplication
     Icon=my-app-icon
-    Exec=/usr/bin/sailjail -p org.foobar.myapp.desktop /usr/bin/org.foobar.myapp
+    Exec=/usr/bin/org.foobar.myapp

     [X-Sailjail]
     Permissions=Internet;Pictures
     OrganizationName=org.foobar
     ApplicationName=myapp

+For Exec line use absolute path to the application binary when it matches the name of the desktop file in _/usr/share/applications_.
-For Exec line use **sailjail** to start the application, pass the file name of the desktop file, and refer to the application binary with the full path.
+If the name does not match, use **/usr/bin/sailjail** to start the application and pass the file name of the desktop file with **-p** option.
+Refer to the application binary with the full path.

 To declare permissions and data directories you need to add **X-Sailjail** section to the desktop file.
 This is called _an application profile_.
 Under the **X-Sailjail** section add